Jensen JTA-230 Record Player is the big brother of the JTA-220 and JTA-222.

 But despite their small size, they give decent sound output even at top volume without distorting the sound.
 It also has a tone control, this will cut the highs creating more base depending on which way you turn the knob.

-Positioning of speakers on a self-contained unit is another important factor to consider.
+The positioning of speakers on a self-contained unit is another important factor to consider.
 Record players with front-facing speakers are the best because the sound is more direct and rear-facing speakers are less ideal.

 This record player comes with speakers on each side of the unit.
 Although they are not front-facing they still give reasonable direct sound and it’s still better than rear-facing speakers.